chuynh18/JSPuzzles/README.md

 Various JavaScript Puzzles
 ==========================

-Or, if we're going to throw euphemisms out the window, `JavaScript Interview Questions`
+Or, if we're going to throw euphemisms out the window, this `README.md` should actually be titled `JavaScript Interview Questions`.

 compare.js
 ----------